 Civil vs. Criminal Proceedings: Lawsuits Against Drunk Drivers Who Cause Car Accidents

-Intoxicated drivers who cause drunk driving accidents may face both criminal and civil court proceedings.
+Impaired drivers who cause drunk driving accidents may face both criminal and civil court proceedings.

 Criminal proceedings are designed to punish the offender for breaking the law and to protect the public by acting as a deterrent against impaired driving.
 Driving drunk can result in criminal prosecution even if there was no accident and/or no one was injured.

 Civil proceedings against an impaired driver typically come in the form of a claim or lawsuit against the drunk driver for injuries caused by the drunk driving collision.
 Fatal drunk driving crashes can result in a wrongful death lawsuit brought by the family of the victim.
 In many cases a civil suit may be the only way to recover damages such as medical treatment costs, lost wages, damaged property, other economic damages and pain and suffering.

 We Sue Drunk Drivers

 Seriously injured by a drunk driver in Washington state?
 Want justice for your loved ones?
 Make sure the same thing doesn’t happen to someone else.

 Call attorney Chris Davis at Davis Law Group.
 Call 206-727-4000 now for a FREE legal consultation regarding your drunk driving injury case.
 We serve drunk driving victims all over Washington State.

 Yes, we can arrange to have someone come to you if you are unable to visit one of our offices.

 Davis Law Group Is Proud To Support Mothers Against Drunk Driving (MADD)